 Iberostar Ensenachos is a large resort and occupies the entire key.
 It has three sections and is suitable for families and couples of all ages.
 The Park Suite section is open to all ages and the rooms are situated near the children's water park and pool.
 The Spa Section is for a more relaxing setting and is for ages 18+.
 The VIP Grand Village Section has large 1 and 2 bedroom villas with Jacuzzi and is for guests 14+.

-The food inn our opinion was great.
-There was always a wide variety to choose from at the buffet including fresh shrimp and lobster, 24 hour food - the kids are some what picky and they had no troubles finding things they enjoyed.
+For some, Cuba is not the first choice because of food but we found the selection and quality to be good.
+There was always a wide variety to choose from at the buffet, including fresh shrimp and lobster, 24 hour food - the kids are some what picky and they had no troubles finding things they enjoyed.
 We loved having our morning smoothy made fresh with strawberries, pineapple and banana.
 The a-la-cart restaurants were also very nice, the seafood restaurant is located on the water with a wonderful view.
-The pool snack bar was my favorite with the tasty calamari and a nice salad bar!
+The pool snack bar was my favourite with the tasty calamari and a nice salad bar!

 One of our main reasons for choosing the Iberostar Ensenachos was the water park for the children.
 They loved the pirate ship and water slides.
 They also enjoyed the Kids Clubs which had daily activities pool side and on beach for them.
 They especially enjoyed the evening entertainment where they could also get up on stage and participate with their friends.

 For 5 pesos we took a taxi to Cayo Santa Maria (5 minute drive) to the Pueblo la Estrella Market.
 The prices were great and you did not have to barter, unlike some other destinations.
 The bank is also conveniently located here as are a few other shops, and don't forget the ice cream to keep you cool!